 Gert Jan’s work today

 Artificial Intelligence tries to create robots and virtual agents that can think.
 People, however, are first and foremost social, relational creatures.
+They do stupid things.
+Why?
 Gert Jan firmly believes that the study of artificial sociality is now urgent.
 His mission for the coming decade is to develop good operable models and simulations to help researchers get a GRASP of social life at its most general.
 This will of course include culture.

 Culture’s Causes: the next challenge